GluuFederation/docs-gg-prod/docs/source/admin-guide/services-routes-config.md

     [![3_services](../img/3_services.png)](../img/3_services.png)

-- It will open a below form.
+- It will open the following form.

     [![3_service_add](../img/3_service_add.png)](../img/3_service_add.png)

 - Enter the `name` and `URL`.

-    For Example: If your upstream service url is `http://localhost:5555`, then set URL `http://localhost:5555` and name `test-service`.
+    For Example: If your upstream service URL is `http://localhost:5555`, then set the URL to `http://localhost:5555` and the name to `test-service`.

     Kong also allows Services to be configured using `Protocol`, `Host`, `Path`, and `Port` (optional).
-To configure the Service using this method, you just need to leave URL field and enter values in this field one by one.
-URL field is just quick and short way to configure service.
+To configure the Service using this method, you just need to leave the URL field and enter values in this field one by one.
+The URL field is just quick and short way to configure service.

 - Click on `SUBMIT SERVICE` at the bottom of the form

 If successful, it will show it in list.
 Click on name of the service or pencil icon to see full details about service.

-## Step-2 : Create a new Route attached to the Service
+## Create a new Route attached to the Service

-Second step is to create a route in the same service which you created above.
-Route represent the actual request to kong proxy endpoint to reach at Kong service.
+The second step is to create a route in the newly created Service.
+The Route represents the actual request to the Kong proxy endpoint to reach at Kong service.

 - To create a new Route, click on service name or pencil icon and it will open below view.

      [![3_service_manage](../img/3_service_manage.png)](../img/3_service_manage.png)

 - Click on `Routes`.
-It will show you already created routes.
+It will show you previously-created routes.
 Click on `+ ADD ROUTE` button to add new route.

      [![3_service_routes](../img/3_service_routes.png)](../img/3_service_routes.png)

-- After clicking on button, it will open below form.
+- After clicking on the button, it will open the following form.
 The Route will also need a name, and at least one of the following fields: `Host`, `Methods`, or `Paths`.
-Set name `test-service-route` and hosts `test.com`.
-Press enter when you enter values in hosts field.
+Set the name to `test-service-route` and hosts to `test.com`.
+Press enter after adding values to the hosts field.

      [![4_route_plugins_add](../img/4_route_add.png)](../img/4_route_add.png)